myreen/tda283_website/pages/project.md

 * **Submission A**: \$deadline1\$.
 At this point you must submit part 1, i.e. a working compiler that can parse and typecheck all programs in the base language and statically reject illegal programs.
 * **Submission B**: \$deadline2\$.
-Part 2, i.e. a complete compiler
+Part 2, i.e., a complete compiler
     that can compile and run all programs in the base language.
 * **Submission C**: \$deadline3\$.
 Part 3.
 At least one extension to the base language is required to pass the course.
-More extensions can be implemented to get a higher grade.
-More information below.
+More [extensions](#extensions) can be implemented to get a higher grade.
+More information [below](#grading).

-In addition to these two submissions, examination includes a brief oral exam after submission C. Exact dates will be posted on the course home page.
+In addition to these submissions, examination includes a brief oral exam after submission C. Exact dates will be posted on this course homepage.

 <a name="grading"></a>